jamie120/MS2-Soma-Post-Production-Services/README.md

 #### Contact

 * The Contact page will contain a single form, with contact detailed within.
 The form will capture name, email, subject and a message from the user.
-Once submitted, the user will recieve an email to the provided email address, this will contain a copy of their message and confirmation their message has been recieved.
+Once submitted, the user will receive an email to the provided email address, this will contain a copy of their message and confirmation their message has been received.
 There will also be a mailto: link, should the user wish to send an email directly to the support team.

 #### FAQ

 * The FAQ page will display common questions and corresponding answers relating to the business services.
-The page will have one main section, questions will be displayed in full.
+The page will have one main section; questions will be displayed in full.
 To view an answer the user must click/tap the question or '+' icon on the related question.
 The text element will expand and the icon will change to a '-'.
-The user may wish to collapse this back to a question only at any point.
-This results in a much cleaner page design, displaying only the content the user wishes to view.
+The user may wish to collapse this back to a question only at any point, which results in a much cleaner page design, displaying only the content the user wishes to view.

 #### Mastering Landing Page